-- The PS-A must be used as a built-in component of an end-use product. - Use the PS-A indoors only. - When connecting the PS-A's power cord, be sure to use a cord that is appropriate for the current and voltage used and that has conductive wires that are AWG18 or larger. - There is a danger of explosion if the backup battery is incorrectly replaced.
+- The PS-A must be used as a built-in component of an end-use product. - Use the PS-A indoors only. - When connecting the PS-A's power cord, be sure to use a cord that is appropriate for the current and voltage used and that has conductive wires that are AWG18 or larger. - When using the PS-A in an end-use product, be sure to install the PS-A unit's power cut-off switch where the operator can easily reach it. - There is a danger of explosion if the backup battery is incorrectly replaced.
 This battery should be replaced only with same or equivalent type recommended by the manufacturer.
 Dispose of used batteries according to the manufacturer's instructions. - Be sure the PS-A unit's enclosure is an EN60950 approved sheet steel structure.

-Contents
+Table of Contents